smzd/Credit_Card_Analysis/README.md

 Precision for High Risk is 1%, and recall is 72% Precision for Low Risk is 100%, and recall is 57%

+#Two machine learning models

-Two machine learning models, BalancedRandomForestClassifier and EasyEnsembleClassifier, are used to predict credit card risk and to help reduce bias.
+BalancedRandomForestClassifier and EasyEnsembleClassifier, are used to predict credit card risk and to help reduce bias.

 ![](https://github.com/smzd/Credit_Card_Analysis/blob/main/Resources/d3_accuracy.png)